Cruising Q & A

 A centerline jackstay running near the length of the boat to clip a three-foot-long tether from your harness to is best to prevent you going over the side.
 However, you must find a way to rig it over a dodger and under the bimini and have clearance to duck under the boom to get forward of the mast.
 Because the centerline jackstay must run along one side of the mast there will be times when a sharply heeled deck forces you to go forward on the wrong side.
 Then you will either have to reclip or crawl under the boom if not blocked by a vang or dinghy.
 Two centerline jackstays, one on each side of the mast, may be the best solution.

 What about sleep?
 Coastal cruising on a passage of over about two days duration is an obvious problem for solo sailors.
 You simply cannot get enough sleep while staying alert for the frequent shipping, shoals, reefs, and weather changes on a coastal passage.
-If caught in this situation, the best you may be able to do is sleep a half hour or so on the offshore tack and then stay up on the inshore tack.
-It should go without saying that it makes sense to get 20 miles or more offshore before you turn parallel to the coast and then approach port at as near a ninety degree angle as is practical to minimize the dangers of coasting.
+If caught in this situation, the best you may be able to do is sleep a half hour or so on the offshore tack and then stay awake on the inshore tack.
+It should go without saying that it makes sense to get 20 miles or more offshore before you turn parallel to the coast and then approach port at as near a 90 degree angle as is practical to minimize the dangers of coasting.
 Setting a radar guard zone is useful for the solo sailor if he can afford the expense, power consumption, weight and windage aloft for a radar on his small boat.
-Since 2009, an AIS-equipped VHF radio receiver is available to identify shipping equipped with AIS transmitters which can be set to sound an alarm if they approach your guard zone.
+Since 2009, an AIS-equipped VHF radio receiver has been available to identify shipping equipped with AIS transmitters.
+The radio can be set to sound an alarm if ships approach within your guard zone.

 A kitchen timer is useful when you want to catch a few minutes sleep between brief scans of the horizon.
 The problems of sleep are much less if you plan on sailing down the trades across the oceans.
 When well offshore in settled weather, the boat looks after herself for hours on end with the windvane self-steering engaged.
 I found in those conditions I developed a natural rhythm of sleeping for a couple hours at a time through the night with brief moments between these extended naps to scan the horizon for ships or weather changes and course and sail adjustment.
 If I had a rough night and missed getting enough sleep, then I would take several of these naps during the following day.